-$^{1}An$ early version of the VME data format standard [1] be found can online as GlueX-doc-2365, and later draft ispresently (June 2015) $^{\rm at}$ a https://halldweb1.jlab.org/wiki/images/5/58/JlabModuleDataFormat.pdf.
+1An early version of the VME data format standard [1] can be found online as GlueX-doc-2365, and a later draft is presently at https://halldweb1.jlab.org/wiki/images/5/58/JlabModuleDataFormat.pdf.
 Contact a member of the JLab DAQ group to obtain the most recent copy.
 Much of the critical information has been reproduced in this document.

 The following sections describe the methods used for pulse analysis, the configuration parameters, the data formats and operating modes.
-There are two versions of the firmware, one uses the operating modes for the CDC, and the other, the FDC.